5/14/2025

 Operator

 Thank you.
 Ladies and gentlemen, if you wish to ask a question on today's call, you will need to press star, then the number one on your telephone.
-If you are using a speakerphone, please pick up your handset before entering your request and speaking on the call.
+If you were using a speakerphone, please pick up your handset before entering your request and speaking on the call.
 If your question has been answered and you wish to withdraw your question, you may do so by pressing star, then two.

 speaker